-The 2020 presidential election is less than three months away now, and there’s probably no issue with more on the line than housing.
+The 2020 presidential election has arrived and there’s probably no issue with more on the line than housing.
 After years of skyrocketing home prices in many parts of the country, the housing sector has seen a particularly wild ride this year during the coronavirus pandemic.

 Which is to say, whichever candidate wins in November, he will have to deal with long-standing affordability concerns, newer pandemic-related uncertainty and other issues such as discrimination and homelessness.